-- 1. Demonstrate understanding of listening passages and express his/her opinions based on personal experiences and perspectives. - 2.
-Participate actively in pair work and group discussions, which may include but are not limited to role plays, dialogues, interviews, surveys, and/or debates. - 3.
-Use vocabulary learned in the classroom appropriately. - 4.
-Use simple and compound sentences, some complex sentences, mostly accurate grammatical structures/word forms, and common conversational expressions. - 5.
-Self-correct for grammatical and pronunciation mistakes, including stress and intonation. - 6.
-Speak in thought groups with appropriate rhythm, stress, and intonation for intended meaning and comprehensibility. - 7.
-Give a 5- to 10-minute presentation with minimal errors and appropriate formality, using a visual aid.
+- 1. Demonstrate understanding of listening passages by answering key questions or applying main ideas to a speaking activity. - 2.
+Participate actively in pair work and group discussions, which may include but are not limited to role plays, dialogues, interviews, surveys, and/or questionnaires. - 3.
+Give information and express opinions in relation to information gathered from oral or written input, including but not limited to charts, graphs, interviews, and Internet research. - 4.
+Give a 5- to 10-minute presentation to classmates using formal or informal language as appropriate. - 5.
+Use simple and compound sentences, some complex sentences, and mostly accurate grammatical structures and word forms.
+Use provided framework expressions for functions such as giving and asking for examples, calling attention to a particular item, expressing frustration, and hesitating in response to a question. - 6.
+Speak in thought groups with appropriate rhythm, stress, and intonation for intended meaning and comprehensibility.